Top 5 Places to Find Akiya Houses for Sale in Japan

 While Nagano is not on everyone's top list to visit or live in Japan, it is the perfect place to find an akiya house.

-Nagano has many abandoned homes with plenty of supportive systems to help transition into a more country lifestyle.
+Nagano has many abandoned homes with plenty of supportive systems to help transition into a countryside lifestyle.

 Specifically, the Miyata Village in the Nagano Prefecture offers a tranquil and idyllic setting.

-Nagano’s stunning natural landscapes, including the Japanese Alps and rural scenery, help its apparel as a desirable place to live for those looking to get away from the city.
+Nagano's stunning natural landscapes, including the Japanese Alps and rural scenery add to its appeal as a desirable place to live for those looking to get away from the city.

 3. Fukuoka